-7.1 Requirements
+6.1 Requirements

 - One year of full-time residency at Brown (8 tuition units); - Satisfactory completion of five regular courses (not Directed Research or Teaching Practicum), which must include at least one graduate-level methodology or statistics course, the two core-course graduate sequence, and at least two substantive topic area courses.
-Students can sign up for a variable number of credits of CLPS2096 Directed Graduate Research using their advisor's section number to ensure that they obtain 8 units of course credit.

-- A Master's thesis or First-Year Project (FYP) report approved to count as a Master's thesis approved by a committee of at least 3 faculty (chaired by an advisor from CLPS). - A satisfactory oral defense of the thesis or FYP presentation. - Completion of these requirements within 5 years of initial enrollment in the Ph.D. program.
+Students can sign up for a variable number of credits of CLPS2096 Directed Graduate Research (with their Research Advisor's registration override) to ensure that they obtain 8 units of course credit. - A Master's thesis or First-Year Project (FYP) report approved to count as a Master's thesis approved by a committee of at least 3 faculty (chaired by an advisor from CLPS). - A satisfactory oral defense of the thesis or FYP presentation. - Completion of these requirements within 5 years of initial enrollment in the Ph.D. program.

-7.2 Administrative Steps
+6.2 Administrative Steps

-7.2.1 Application for Master's Degree
+6.2.1 Application for Master's Degree